 Veronica is a proficient trainer specialising in traditional Indigenous games, traditional painting techniques, traditional coil basket weaving and shares her knowledge on bush tucker plants.

 She has taught Indigenous culture to a wide range of people from children to the elderly, Indigenous and non-Indigenous.

 She has completed a Certificate IV in Land Management.

 Adam Shipp Is a Wiradjuri man who has grown up and lives in Canberra, Ngunawal country.
 Adam is passionate about his culture and passing on his knowledge to Aboriginal youth and peers in his community.
 Some of the programs Adam has been involved in, includes:

-Adam has also worked closely with Campbell page RTO inside the Canberra prison delivering a certificate II in Conservation and land management to Aboriginal and Torres Strait Islander detainees.
-This has been and innovative program which has gained much positive feedback from detainees and prison staff.
-Adam will soon be facilitating formal training to College aged students who will obtain a certificate of attainment in Conservation and Land management upon completion.
+Adam has also worked closely with Campbell page RTO inside the Canberra prison delivering a Certificate II in Conservation and Land Management to Aboriginal and Torres Strait Islander detainees.
+Adam has also facilitated formal training to College aged students who will obtain a certificate of attainment in Conservation and Land Management upon completion.

 Adam’s dream is to start his own business where he can train and employ Aboriginal and Torres Strait Islander people.
 He is keen to work with more schools, organisations and business’s setting up educational bush tucker gardens around the ACT and continue his work with Aboriginal youth and detainees.

 Jayden Goodrem was born in Fremantle and grew up in Darwin and Canberra.
 He is a descendant of the Peramangk people of South Australia.

 Despite his youth, Jayden is one of the most distinguished didgeridoo players in Canberra.
 He has played for many crowds of varying sizes at a range of different events.
 He also teaches didgeridoo to classes and one-on-one.